eimaam/react-next-toast/README.md

 ### 🚀 Why Choose react-next-toast??
 - Easy to use: `react-next-toast` was built with ease in mind - say goodbye to complex toast declarations - with react-next-toast you have a toast via a single function call.
-- Customizable: With our 4 different types of Toast Notifications - Success, Error, Warning and Info, you get a fine-tuned and different UI display for each which directly passes message from the choice of colour and design.
+- Customizable: With our Four (4) different types of Toast Notifications - Success, Error, Warning and Info, you get a fine-tuned and different UI display for each which directly passes message from the choice of colour and design.
 It also provides option to choose duration of toasts, colours and fonts.
 - Lightweight: Designed with performance in mind as well, the package is designed to lightweight in other to ensure it does not slow down your app's performance.
 - Fully-typed: `react-next-toast` comes with TypeScript support out of the box to provide type safety and seamless renderings.